-Being a nurse is one of the most selfless and rewarding career choices out there.
+Nursing is perhaps one of the most selfless and rewarding career choices out there.
 School nurses work in a school setting and provide education and care to children.
 This can be caring for sick children in the school setting and providing education through health curriculums.
-Taking care of children while being a school nurse adds extra rewards and satisfaction by seeing them grow and learn.
+Additionally, taking care of children while being a school nurse adds extra rewards and satisfaction by seeing them grow and learn.

 School Nurse Interview Questions and Answers

 When answering interview questions for school nurses, it is essential to sound confident and knowledgeable.
-When working with children, a school district will want to hire someone who is confident in their abilities as a nurse.
+When working with children, a school district will want to hire someone who has the necessary skills, and is confident in their abilities as a nurse.
 The interviewer will want to see through your answers that you love being a nurse and taking care of children.

 Common School Nursing Interview Questions: Extra Credit

-You should also be sure to know about HIPAA, IDEA, or FERPA and what each of these terms means.
+>School Nursing Interview Tip: You should also be sure to know about 504 Plans, IEP, HIPAA, IDEA, or FERPA and what each of these terms means.
 Letting your interviewer know that you are knowledgeable with these terms is important for your tasks and duties as a school nurse.

 Find Your Next School Nursing Job with CareerStaff